jsupino/StarWarsScriptProject/README.md

     from collections import Counter

     import matplotlib.pyplot as plt

+    from nltk.tokenize import word_tokenize
+    from nltk.corpus import stopwords

 Download necessary files from the National Language Toolkit (nltk): (downloaded most popular)

         nltk.download()

+If needed, download the stopwords from the Natual Language ToolKit

+        nltk.download('stopwords')

 When the file opens, the first line is skipped, as this line is not necessay for analysis.
 All letters in the file will be lowercased and each line in the script will be split.
 Each line will be organized by line number, character name, and dialogue, and stored in a dictionary.
 This dictionary will then be stored in a list.